tram-nguyen/FSJ_Blood_metagenomics/README.md

 ## 9. Finally, quantify and calculate alpha and beta diversity of microbes using Phyloseq!

 The phyloseq package is a tool to import, store, analyze, and graphically display complex phylogenetic sequencing data that has already been clustered into Operational Taxonomic Units (OTUs).
-It is a wonderful program and there are detailed tutorials available on their [webpage](https://joey711.github.io/phyloseq/#:~:text=The%20phyloseq%20package%20is%20a,taxonomic%20assignment%20of%20the%20OTUs).
+It is super useful program and there are wonderful tutorials available on their [webpage](https://joey711.github.io/phyloseq/#:~:text=The%20phyloseq%20package%20is%20a,taxonomic%20assignment%20of%20the%20OTUs).

 <br />